C0deSage/pbl-blog/_posts/2023-03-23-optimising-database-entries-with-spring.markdown

 }
 ```

 In order to save songs I started to write the endpoint in order to achieve that.
-I also took care that the `Genre` aren't duplicated in the Database via java logic to avoid filling it with unneccessary data.
+I also implemented java logic so the `Genre` aren't duplicated in the Database to avoid filling it with unneccessary duplicated data:

 ```java
 public void saveSongs(List<Song> songs) {